MattyOL/Future_Forest-Project-1/README.md

 Code
 Code for the main video background was inspired from Code Institute's Love Running walkthrough project with some changes to suit this website structure.

-The footer code was also taken from the previously mentioned walkthrough project with ssome chnages added.
+The footer code was also taken from the previously mentioned walkthrough project with some changes added to best suit my project 1.

+The font styles was also taken from love runnibng site which i really liked because its easy to read.